pascaldekloe/mqtt/README.md

 AWS IoT [Amazon] deviates from the standard on several significant [points](https://docs.aws.amazon.com/iot/latest/developerguide/mqtt.html#mqtt-differences).
-Configure the client with `AtLeastOnceMax` and `ExactlyOnceMax` set to either `0` or `1` to prevent seemingly random connection errors.
+Configure the client with `AtLeastOnceMax` and `ExactlyOnceMax` each set to either `0` or `1`, to prevent seemingly random connection errors.